roni3103/hello-dolly/README.md

 Removing links and replacing with simple Express routing via the routes in the main.js file -- completed for all pages.

+Included Angular with ng-repeat for 'stock' items -- to set up separate controllers

 Planned work:

--- To include Angular with ng-repeat for 'stock' items.
+-- To rework the purchase code entirely, based on the 'Bookshop' code in hello-world repo

 -- To include a simple database for user login.

 -- To connect up registration form to database

+-- To include a stock database rather than JSON file